wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 </payloadFactory>
 ```

-### Uploading a file to an HTTP endpoint via a multipart request
+### Upload a file to an HTTP endpoint via a multipart request

 The below example configuration uses VFS to upload the file in the
 specified location to the given HTTP endpoint via a HTTP multipart